Bombus monticola: Ecology

 The bumblebee is normally a highland species, often found on bilberry, cranberry, and cowberry (Vaccinium vitis-idaea).
 It is a pollen storer; it actively feeds the larvae from a central pollen storage, rather than providing each larval cell with its own pollen container.
-It nests underground in the abandoned nesting burrows of small mammals, the relatively small nests frequently house less than 50 workers and their life cycle is 3-4 months.
+It nests underground in the abandoned nesting burrows of small mammals, the relatively small nests frequently house less than 50 workers and their life cycle is 3–4 months.
 In Great Britain the queens emerge from their hibernation during April; the first workers appear in May, and the males and new queens start to emerge in July and last until early October.
-The cuckoo bumber bee Bombus sylvestris is likely to be parasitic on this species.
+The cuckoo bumblebee Bombus sylvestris is likely to be parasitic on this species.

 Taxonomy

 This species is closely related to Bombus lapponicus but has a more eastern distribution; a number of subspecies are recognised: